DFARS COMPLIANCE: A COMPREHENSIVE GUIDE TO UNDERSTANDING REQUIREMENTS

 The Scope of DFARS Cybersecurity

-The reach of DFARS cybersecurity requirement is often misunderstood.
-Most businesses that work with the Department of Defense (DoD) realize that there are precise controls for systems that utilize classified data.
-But did you know that there are DFARS regulations that also apply to unclassified information?
+The reach of DFARS cybersecurity requirements is often misunderstood.
+Most businesses that work with the Department of Defense (DoD) realize there are precise controls for systems that utilize classified data.
+But did you know there are DFARS regulations that also apply to unclassified information?

-DFARS compliance includes systems operated by or for a contractor, including processes, storage, and transmission of defense information—this is where the waters get murky.
+DFARS compliance extends to systems operated by or for a contractor, encompassing processes, storage, and transmission of defense information.
+This is where the waters get murky.
 For many firms, this means expanding security controls to incorporate coverage for these additional systems.

-DFARS protects the unclassified DoD information living on a contractor’s internal information system so that it can be protected from cyber incidents.
-In addition, any consequences associated with the loss of contractor information can be assessed and minimized through the utilization of the cyber incident reporting and damage assessment processes.
-This single DoD-wide approach to safeguard contractor information systems prevents the proliferation of cybersecurity clauses and contract language by the various entities across the DoD.
+DFARS protects the unclassified DoD information residing on a contractor’s internal information system to safeguard it from cyber incidents.
+It also includes mechanisms for assessing and minimizing the consequences associated with the loss of contractor information through cyber incident reporting and damage assessment processes.
+This single DoD-wide approach to safeguarding contractor information systems prevents the proliferation of cybersecurity clauses and contract language by various DoD entities.

-The changes that are required may have significant impacts on the way you do business.
-Gaining DFARS compliance is critical because companies can’t do business with the DoD without it.
-Furthermore, achieving compliance can determine if your company can be competitive and thriving, so it’s imperative to take steps to ensure your company meets the requirements.
+However, the changes required for compliance may significantly impact the way you do business.
+Gaining DFARS compliance is critical because companies cannot do business with the DoD without it.
+Furthermore, achieving compliance determines if your company can remain competitive and thrive in the defense contracting landscape.

 03